 Of course, it’s all relative, but if you are exercising for the scenery or are measuring distance, e-Biking will cover far more ground.
 Bear in mind, however, that because e-Biking will cover the distance in a much quicker time than walking, you will have to adjust your workout for either a longer time frame or higher intensity to reap a higher level of calories burnt.

 E-Biking has also been shown to get a larger number of people to be more active (source) than many other forms of exercise, including walking and traditional cycling.
 Whether it’s the convenience of saving time (walking to make a significant fitness difference can take a lot of time), the sheer fun that e-Bike riders tend to have, the greater scope of scenery one gets to enjoy, or the ease in which e-Bikes can be used for commuting, the benefits are endless.

 While the calories burnt on an e-bike tend to be on the same level as brisk walking, the overall energy spent will be lower on an e-bike than committing to consistent brisk walking or light jogging.
 E-biking tends to be easier and less strenuous on the body, but still offers the same benefits when it comes to burning calories as walking does.

 E-Biking offers the same health benefits. . . plus more

 The health benefits of walking include increased cardiovascular fitness, reduced risk of heart disease and stroke, and improved management of high blood pressure, high cholesterol, and diabetes.
-Walking can also improve bone density as well as improving one’s balance.
+Walking can also improve bone density as well as improve one’s balance.